Ohio Criminal Process

-Find a Lawyer for Help with the Criminal Process in Columbus, Ohio
+Find a Lawyer for Help with the Criminal Process in Cincinnati, Ohio

 Were you or your loved one arrested in Central Ohio for driving under the influence (DUI) and/or a related criminal offense such as possession of a controlled substance or reckless driving?
-The Joslyn Law Firm aggressively defends clients throughout Columbus and many nearby communities in Franklin County, Madison County, Pickaway County, Fairfield County, County, Delaware County, and Licking County.
+The Joslyn Law Firm aggressively defends clients throughout Cincinnati and many nearby communities in Hamilton County, Greene County, Clermont County, Clinton County, County, Butler County, and Franklin County.

 Cincinnati criminal defense attorney Brian Joslyn is dedicated to protecting the rights of every person he represents and fighting to achieve the most favorable outcome to every case.
 He can review your case and help you understand all of your legal options as soon as you call (513) 339-6289 or complete an online form today to schedule a free consultation.